fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleDataInfo](#bundledatainfo)

 #### TranslationLanguageCode
 **Description:** &#x1F4A5; &#x1F4CC; The TranslationLanguageCode element describes the annotation of the type translation.
 It contains a language code (ISO 639-3) which identifies the language used in the translation.
-Data with no Translation metadata will be treated as not translated by the repository.
-Data with several Translation elements will be treated as having several translations.
+Data with no TranslationLanguage metadata will be treated as not translated by the repository.
+Data with several TranslationLanguage elements will be treated as having several translations.

 	Interface Facet:			yes, browsing
 	User provided:				yes